Fractional COO · East Midlands

 What the engagement involves

-The work takes two forms depending on what the business actually needs.
+The work takes two forms, depending on what the business actually needs.

-Founder Operational Advisory — £2,500–£6,000/month
+Founder Operational Advisory — $3,500–$7,500/month

 A time-limited structural intervention, typically three to six months.
 Coming in to diagnose what is breaking, install the structural correction — leadership rhythm, financial visibility, accountability design — and develop the leadership team to sustain it.
-Practical and direct.
 The engagement closes when ownership has transferred back to the team.
+This is the right form where the structural design is the problem: the founder knows something is wrong, but the operating model was never built to address it.
+More on the Founder Operational Advisory service.

-Fractional COO — £5,000–£8,500/month
+Fractional COO — $8,500–$15,000/month

-This is appropriate where ongoing governance is required: where the structure has been partially built but keeps drifting back under growth pressure, or where the complexity of the business requires sustained operational oversight rather than a time-limited correction.
-Read more about the Fractional COO service, or see how fractional COO pricing works in practice.
+Ongoing embedded operational leadership, typically six to eighteen months.
+Governing the structure rather than just designing it — enforcing accountability, maintaining financial discipline, driving structural problems to resolution, and developing the leadership team under live operational pressure.
+This is the right form where ongoing governance is required: where structure has been partially built but keeps drifting under growth pressure, or where the complexity of the business needs sustained oversight rather than a time-limited correction.
+More on the Fractional COO service, or see how fractional COO pricing works in practice.

 Not sure which is appropriate?
 That is exactly what the Operational Clarity Call establishes.
-Most founders arrive uncertain and leave the call knowing clearly what the right intervention is — and whether it is the right moment to act.
+Most founders arrive uncertain and leave knowing clearly what the right intervention is — and whether it is the right moment to act.

 The structural problems this addresses